vladuemilian/Spring-framework-Backbone-boilerplate-application/README.md

 The bussines logic is built around decoratee pattern which I consider a good practice in big projects.

+The project comes with a event-driven development approach in mind using Spring events.
+Also a validation sample is provided.
+All of those features is coupled with service layer using decoratee pattern to keep your services as clean as possible.

 #### Technologies used: ####

 Spring Framework 4 - for building the restful API